 - Queen Extravaganza have performed this, immediately followed by the next track, in their live shows, with both songs sounding very good.

-- There are pleasant covers with nicely edited visuals to accompany the lyrics by Lucie & The Diamonds, Thinking Aloud & Batatona.
+- There are pleasant covers with nicely edited visuals to accompany the lyrics by Batatona, Lucie & The Diamonds, Thinking Aloud & We Are Champion.

 - Torreblanca played a nice version of the song at Sofar Mexico in 2018, a bit slower than the original and replacing the guitar with a saxophone at the end.